FoglyOgly/Meowth/README.md

 If you want to tinker with Meowth yourself, you can still download this repo, make whatever changes you want (or keep everything if you want) and run Meowth locally.
 The configure process is the same except you'll have to use your own bot token.

-## Directions for installing and running the bot on your server (with Huntr Integration):
+## Directions for installing and running the bot on your server:

 1. Install Python 3.5 and ensure PIP is also installed with it.